Sarah Jane Taylor

 Right hand bat

-Lightning-fast behind the stumps - she has claimed some incredible dismissals standing up - Taylor kept out Brighton College's male keeper in for a spot in their first team and there was much interest in 2013 when it was suggested that she could appear for Sussex 2nd XI.
-That did not eventuate, but she made her debut in senior men's cricket for Walmley, in the Birmingham Premier League, later that year and has since gone on to play grade cricket in Australia.
+Taylor kept out Brighton College's male keeper in for a spot in their first team and there was much interest in 2013 when it was suggested that she could appear for Sussex 2nd XI.
+That did not eventuate, but she made her debut in senior men's cricket for Walmley, in the Birmingham Premier League, later that year and went on to play grade cricket in Australia.

 Batting & Fielding